jessejamescox/wago_aws_greengrass_docker/README.md

 ## Running AWS IoT Greengrass in a Docker Container
 The following steps show how to build the Docker image from the Dockerfile and configure AWS IoT Greengrass to run in a Docker container.

-Note: If you have `docker-compose` installed, you can simply run `docker-compose up --build` from the unzipped directory for a quick build and basic installation, without device provisioning.

 ### Step 1.
 Build the AWS IoT Greengrass Docker Image
 #### On Linux or Mac OSX